 For his part, Villaraigosa has been lobbying for approval of a "30-10" proposal, in which the federal government would allocate $40 billion to allow 30 years of transportation work to be done in 10 years.

-The mayor's six-point proposal asks the federal government to triple its commitment on loans to local jurisdictions, increase the amount of money available for leverage and expand the types of
+The mayor's six-point proposal asks the federal government to triple its commitment on loans to local jurisdictions, increase the amount of money available for leverage and expand the types of programs eligible for funding.

 Los Angles voters have approved three separate sales tax measures over the years, amounting to 1.5 cents, to help fund transportation programs.